Chan Eng Heng: Turtle research

 Chan had co-founded and co-led the Sea Turtle Research Unit aka SEATRU in Universiti Malaysia Terengganu between 1985 and 2009, and retired from the post as a professor.

 In 2011, fuelled by her passion to continue working on turtle conservation, Chan co-founded the Turtle Conservation Society of Malaysia.
-Currently, Chan is serving as its vice-president.
+Chan has served as President and vice-president in the society.

 Chan is well known, both locally and abroad for her contributions in the field of turtle research, conservation and education.
 The recognition of her expertise has been reflected in the various appointments at the national, regional and international levels accorded to her.
 Chan has also served as turtle expert in numerous regional and international sea turtle workshops, besides having been invited as guest/plenary/keynote speaker at numerous conferences and seminars.